 The narrative of Jesus, then, may be seen like a game of Telephone, in which each author added their own particular slant or spin, each owing a debt to the less-developed tradition that preceded it, before which the trail disappears into the abstraction of Paul’s letters, possible oral traditions and lost sayings gospels; no writing of Jesus during his lifetime exists.

 It’s worth noting that in the past two centuries additional non-canonical gospels have been discovered, though with the exception of the aforementioned Gospel of Thomas, all are incomplete.
+These gnostic gospels tend to be less counterpart and more counterpoint to their canonical brethren, challenging the interpretations offered by Mark, Matthew, Luke and John.
 The Gospel of Philip emerged with Thomas at Nag Hammadi, the Gospel of Judas in the 1970s, the Gospel of Mary [Magdalene] in the late 19th Century, the same period which saw the discovery of the Gospel of Peter.
 Only the last portion of the Gospel of Peter survives; in it Herod, not Pilate, orders the crucifixion, and the narrative ends with two giant angels and a fantastic walking, talking cross emerging from the empty tomb.
 Transcriptions for these gospels can be found online and demonstrate that in the early centuries after Jesus there were many different interpretations and ways of seeing Jesus, though most of these Christologies/Christianities (Gnosticism, Montanism, Docetism, Manichaeism and Arianism) were suppressed in the 4th Century as the Christianity of the Trinity (“Orthodox Christianity”) was created.
 Speaking of the Trinity, the only reference to the “Father and of the Son and of the Holy Spirit” in the entire New Testament occurs in Matthew 28:19, spoken by a Resurrected Jesus.
 The origins, the meaning and any further explanation of any Trinity simply does not appear in the New Testament; the “Comma Johanneum” passage within First John 5:7 – 8 is a later fraudulent addition.

 5. Richer or Poorer.
 The tradition of Jesus as a carpenter emerges solely from one line in the Gospel of Mark, 6:3 — “‘Is not this the carpenter, the son of Mary, the brother of James, and Joses, and of Juda, and Simon?'”
 This is similar to the text in Matthew, the gospel that was simply a more Jewish transcription of Mark — “‘Isn’t this the carpenter’s son?
 Isn’t his mother’s name Mary, and aren’t his brothers James, Joseph, Simon and Judas?'”
 (Matthew, 13:55, emphasis added) One will note that in Mark, Jesus is a “carpenter,” in Matthew Jesus is just the “carpenter’s son.”